hokiemft/starter-hello-world/content/home/homepage.md

 ## Experience

 ### [University of Mobile](https://umobile.edu/academics/faculty-directory/)
-#### Assistant Professor of Marriage and Family Counseling • August 2016 - Current • Mobile, AL
+#### Associate Professor of Marriage and Family Counseling • August 2016 - Current • Mobile, AL
 I teach and train graduate students in the art and science of therapy and self-reflection.

 ### [Veterans Recovery Resources](https://veteransrecoveryresources.org/team/our-clinical-team/)